 This is one of many initiatives by WHO and other numerous stakeholders committed to ending violence against children.
 World Vision is proud to be a part of the recently launched Global Partnership to End Violence against Children which aims to provide a global platform to articulate and unite efforts, and accelerate impact for children.

 As we prepare to launch our global campaign to end violence against children, we have approached the six candidates for the position of WHO Director General and asked them how they would prioritise the implementation of the WHO plan and what advice they would give Member States in this respect.

-Below are the responses of the candidates received so far, in alphabetical order.
-Additional videos will be posted as they become available.
+Below are the responses of the three remaining candidates in alphabetical order.
 Learn more about each candidate here

 Dr Tedros Adhanom.
 Minister, Special Advisor to the Prime Minister of Ethiopia.
 Former Minister of Health and Foreign Affairs.

 Dr David Nabarro.
 Special Adviser of the UNSG on the 2030 Agenda for Sustainable Development & Climate Change.

 Dr Sania Nishtar.
 Former Federal Minister of Pakistan for Health, Science and Technology, and Higher Education.